elitau/tix/README.md

 ## Usage

+### Start a tix shell with the bundled mix task

 Start an iex shell in test env with `MIX_ENV=test iex -S mix` and run `Tix.start()`.

+!!!
+WIP !!!
+### Start a tix shell with a globally installed executable

+Just type `tix` in your shell.

+!!!
+WIP !!!

 Tix recompiles and executes tests automatically.
 Only relevant modules (see mix xref and mix test --stale) are recompiled.
 The following algorithm is used to choose which test will be executed: